AnyBody/tutorials/A_Getting_started/intro.md

 - **Body** contains models of body parts and collections of body parts such as the lumbar spine model, leg models etc. which are used by the applications.

-A closer inspection of the Application branch reveals that it has three subfolders:
+A closer inspection of the Application branch reveals that it has four subfolders:

 - The **Beta** folder contains models that are unfinished, but may still be useful.
 - The **Examples** folder contains many models of various activities of daily living, and it is likely that you